PirataNervo/Post-Counter/Readme.md

 This plugin counts the number of posts and threads of a certain user since a certain date.

-This might be helpful for post two "something" websites or contests where users must post to get something.
+This might be helpful for post to "something" websites or contests where users must post to get something.

 ## Instructions